 Having a morning routine allows us to be in charge of our day, rather than being reactionary to external influences.
 This allows us to be more intentional, less overwhelmed and make better choices throughout the day.

 Meditation helps us to strengthen our ‘mindfulness’ muscle.
-Being more mindful brings awareness to the present moment where we can be observational of habits as well as the thoughts and feelings triggering them.
+Being more mindful brings awareness to the present moment where we can be observant of habits as well as the thoughts and feelings triggering them.

 - Create a temptation plan